Tulip-Dev/tulip/library/tulip-python/bindings/tulip-core/packaging/README.rst

   # resulting layout will be stored in the defaut graph layout property named 'viewLayout'
   graph.applyLayoutAlgorithm('Fast Multipole Multilevel Embedder (OGDF)') graph.applyLayoutAlgorithm('Connected Component Packing (Polyomino)')

-  # serializes the graph to a file using the TLP graph format,
-  # that file can then be opened with the Tulip software for visualization purposes.
   tlp.saveGraph(graph, 'pip_deps.tlp')

 References
 ==========